TheWorkflowAcademy/Zoho-CRM-Trigger-Workflow-Assignment-Rule-Deluge/README.md

 ```
 *Note: Change "Leads" and "mp" to the respective Module Name and map variable*

-To trigger assignment rules on record creation, first, you need to get the assignment rule ID (you can get it from the URL of the assignment rule), then put it in a map with "lar_id" as the key, and the assignment rule ID as the value.
+To trigger assignment rules on record creation, first, you need to get the assignment rule ID (you can get it from the URL of the assignment rule), and put it in a map with "lar_id" as the key, and the assignment rule ID as the value.
+Then, insert it as a parameter at the end of your Deluge task.

 * If you wish to trigger the assignment rule alone:
 ```javascript